In this Digital Altitude review, you will learn that it is all about whom you want to believe. There are often two sides to every story.

 They do not even have the $397 to invest in getting to the first level, let alone $37, $60, or $127 a month needed to get started.
-It will be a very rough time trying to market a product that can cost up to and over $20,000.
+It will be a very rough time trying to market a product that can cost up to over $20,000.

 Then there is the disclaimer.
 This is why you need to read the small print before you sign up anywhere, asking you to pay before you get to play.
-The disclaimer basically says that any reliance on your part about the revenue and other figures the company presents is done at your own risk.
+The release says that any reliance on your part about the revenue and other figures the company presents is done at your own risk.

 Michael Force’s Track Record

-In fact, it is claimed that Mr. Force took the money and ran.
+It is claimed that Mr. Force took the money and ran.
 It seems he has done this to other people as well.
 After those failed ventures, Mr. Force joined Empower Network, which also used unscrupulous means to entice people to sign up.
 The result is that company also failed.

 Over 200,000 people lost a lot of money, with some losing their life’s savings when it went under.
-If you want to get involved with a person claiming to be a success but has a track record like that, you ask for trouble.
+If you want to get involved with a person claiming to be a success but having a track record like that, you ask for trouble.

 Wait, There Is Still More

 In early 2018 the FTC forced Digital Altitude to stop its operations.
-The continuation of operations is now in the court’s hands, and so far, we found no word if that case has been resolved or not.
+The continuation of operations is now in the court’s hands, and so far, we have found no word if that case has been resolved or not.

 Digital Altitude Review: Pros and Cons

-Other than that, you are basically wasting your time trying to receive the revenue promised by the owner Mr. Force.
+Other than that, you are wasting your time trying to receive the revenue promised by the owner Mr. Force.
 It is tough to get people to pay $37 a month, let alone $20,000+ for business training that they can get much cheaper elsewhere.

 - Pay a monthly fee.
 This is to be an affiliate and sell the products you have already purchased.
 These fees are not exactly cheap.